JamesLeeCY/ChunYi_Lee_project/README.md

 ## Conclusion and acknowledgement

- would like to thank the Brain Hack School 2023 for organizing this course and for their support.
+I would like to thank the Brain Hack School 2023 for organizing this course and for their support.
 The course has been highly beneficial, and I would like to express my appreciation to organizer and TA for all your support!

  ## References